VideoGPT

 Realistic strengths and limits

-• Weaker when: the source content is thin, outdated, poorly structured, or missing the topic users keep asking about.
+• Weaker when: the source content is thin, outdated, poorly captured, or missing the topic users keep asking about.

 • What improves over time: recurring question analysis, feedback, and content-gap signals help teams tighten both coverage and answer quality.